-Cannabis products would arrive in State compliant packaging that is sealed, tamper-evident, and odor-resistant and remain unopened until consumption.
-However, a minimal amount of cannabis product would be removed from packaging for display purposes and would be placed in tamper-evident, transparent display containers.
+Cannabis products would arrive in State compliant packaging that is sealed and odor-resistant and would remain unopened until consumption.
+However, a minimal amount of cannabis product would be removed from packaging for display purposes and would be placed in transparent display containers.
 The proposed HVAC system would utilize Activated Carbon Filtration systems to completely filter the air.
 As conditioned, the operator must replace the air filters at regular intervals, as directed in the manufacturer specifications.
-The facility also features an enclosed reception room that separates the retail sales floor and limited access areas from the public entrance.
-This room provides an additional odor barrier that will assist in minimizing potential cannabis odor.
 Further, as conditioned, if cannabis odor is detected outside of the building or off-site specifically, the business owner/operator will be required to institute further operational measures necessary to eliminate off-site odors in a manner deemed appropriate by the Director of Economic and Development Services.
-Lastly, cannabis products are not allowed to be disposed of in the exterior trash area, and as indicated below, the trash area is conditioned to be located and designed in a manner to avoid offsite impacts.
+Lastly, cannabis products are not allowed to be disposed of in the exterior trash area, and the trash area is conditioned to be located and designed in a manner to avoid offsite impacts.